mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/architecture/configuration.md

 We have a few different configuration files in the Desktop App, but the main one is `config.json`.
 Most of the user's configuration from the Settings Window is stored there, as well as any user-configured servers.

-The application supports different configuration versions, and allows for them to be migrating to the version supported by the configuration module via the `upgradePreferences` module.
+The application supports different configuration versions and allows for them to be migrating to the version supported by the configuration module via the `upgradePreferences` module.
 When no configuration is found, the `defaultPreferences` object is copied over to the main configuration module.

-We also support a build configuration, in which the packager of the application can pre-define servers and a few other configuration items.
+We also support a build configuration in which the packager of the application can pre-define servers and a few other configuration items.

 #### Registry

-We support reading from the Windows registry to allow system administrators to define Group Policy that will pre-define servers, and potentially disable user-defined servers and automatic updates as per administrator wishes.
+We support reading from the Windows registry to allow system administrators to define Group Policy that will pre-define servers and potentially disable user-defined servers and automatic updates as per administrator wishes.

 Templates for these can be found under `resources\windows\gpo`.